 "Mr. Speaker, Members of the House, I shall be brief, as I have rather unfortunately become Prime Minister right in the middle of my exams."

-As the title suggests, the Teen Genius is just that: a genius who happens to be a teenager.
+is just that: a genius who happens to be a teenager.
 This character is responsible for coming up with the magical answer to any given episode's problem, while at the same time being generally angsty and teen-like.
-May be exposed to discrimination by those that don't know him, because he's Just a Kid.
+May be exposed to discrimination by those that don't know them, because they're Just a Kid

 On a show with an ensemble cast, the teen genius is usually included as a (generally misguided) attempt to appeal to a teen audience.
-On a show with a teenaged Competence Zone, this is about the only way for the Five-Man Band to include the requisite Smart Guy.
+On a show with a teenaged Competence Zone

 open/close all folders